minheq/monorepo-cra-source-map/README.md

 ### Issue

-When you build CRA, you will get a bundle that looks like this
+When you `yarn build` in CRA, you will get a sourcemap that looks like this

 ```
 # cra/build/static/js/main.*.chunk.js.map